Alex807/Appointment_Barbershop_API/backend/README.md

 # Appointment_Barbershop_API
-Barber has a real-time list with all clients, data and service they want and client has list of free intervals to make appointment and feedback box.
+Barber has a real-time list with all clients, data and service they want and clientDTO has list of free intervals to make appointmentDTO and feedback box.
-The barber has more clarity on his schedule and client avoids annoying waiting.
+The barberDTO has more clarity on his schedule and clientDTO avoids annoying waiting.